 Thus, as a psychic medium, it's your job to develop a trusting relationship with your Spirits.
 The confidence you build, and you deepen the relationship, will show up as confidence and assurance in your energetic field, drawing others closer to you.

 There are a few ways to release your doubt in Spirit

 . . . and develop a trusting relationship with those on the Other Side

 1. Start Asking Questions

 I have Spirit Date.
-Once a week, I set up a time to 'get together' with my guides and check-in.
-Just like I would do with a friend to keep a relationship going, I do the same with Spirit and it helps build mutual trust, respect and understanding - on both sides.
+At least once a week, I set up a time to 'get together' with my guides and check-in.
+Just like I would do with a friend to keep a relationship going, I do the same with Spirit, and it helps build mutual trust, respect, and understanding - on both sides.
 The more they trust, the more they share.

 3. Trust That Your Support Team Has Your Back

 Genuine Spirit Guides have no desire to set you up for failure.
 Only learning lessons.
 And most of the time, the lessons are that you can trust in the Universe more than you think.
 It's true.
 As much as the media wants you to believe, most of the spirit world's inhabitants aren't trying to scratch you.
 Instead, they're trying to help you get a parking spot or a soulmate.

 For more advanced articles, just like this one, check out The Membership Program.